-- 2.5.1 Disclosure of Investment Portfolio If an investment fund invests substantially all of its assets directly, or indirectly through the use of derivatives, in securities of one other investment fund, the investment fund should provide in the statement of investment portfolio, or the notes to that statement, additional disclosure concerning the holdings of the other investment fund, as available, in order to assist investors in understanding the actual portfolio to which the investment fund is exposed.
-The CSA is of the view that such disclosure is consistent with the requirements in the Handbook relating to financial instrument disclosure. - 2.6 Disclosure of Soft Dollars The notes to the financial statements of an investment fund must contain disclosure of soft dollar amounts when such amounts are ascertainable.
+- (2) If an investment fund invests substantially all of its assets directly, or indirectly through the use of derivatives, in securities of one other investment fund, the investment fund should provide in the statement of investment portfolio, or the notes to that statement, additional disclosure concerning the holdings of the other investment fund, as available, in order to assist investors in understanding the actual portfolio to which the investment fund is exposed.
+The CSA is of the view that such disclosure is consistent with the requirements in the Handbook relating to financial instrument disclosure. - Disclosure of Soft Dollars - The notes to the financial statements of an investment fund must contain disclosure of soft dollar amounts when such amounts are ascertainable.
 When calculating these amounts, investment funds should include the quantifiable value of goods and services, beyond the amount attributed to order execution, received directly from the dealer executing the fund's portfolio transactions, or from a third party.

-2.7 Accounting for Securities Lending Transactions
+2.7 Securities Lending Transactions

 (1) Section 3.8 of the Instrument imposes certain reporting requirements on investment funds in connection with any securities lending transactions entered into by the investment fund.
-These requirements were included to ensure that all securities lending transactions are accounted for on the same basis.
+These requirements were included to ensure that certain aspects of securities lending transactions are disclosed in the same manner.